alphagov/re-build-systems/README.md

 * [AWS Command Line Interface (CLI)] installed on your laptop

-## Provision the DNS infrastructure
+## Configure and provision the main Jenkins infrastructure

 Provisioning the DNS infrastructure allows you to set up the URLs you will use to access your Jenkins.